 For all print and online orders or subscription enquiries contact Cambridge University Press.

-The full run of the journal has been digitized and access can be purchased through Cambridge University Press.
 For back issues in print published before 2016, contact the editor.
-Two 10-year Indexes have been produced (1976-1985 compiled by John Bowman and 1986-1995 compiled by Jonathan Hopson), please contact the editor for PDF files.
+Two 10-year Indexes have been produced (1976-1985 compiled by John Bowman and 1986-1995 compiled by Jonathan Hopson), please contact the editor.

 Gustavo Grandal Montero